01 of 05

 Directions: If you'd like to see the other love lock locations in London on the same day here are the directions to the next location: Catch the RV1 bus from behind the London Eye/Royal Festival Hall to Tate Modern.Continue to 3 of 5 below.

 03 of 05

-The newest bridge across The River Thames in London, this footbridge links Tate Modern on the south side of the river to St Paul’s Cathedral on the north.
+The newest bridge across the River Thames in London, this iconic footbridge links Tate Modern on the south side of the river to St Paul’s Cathedral on the north.

 Nearest tube stations: Southwark (on the south side)—follow the orange lamp posts guiding you to Tate Modern—or Blackfriars (on the north side).

 Directions: If you'd like to see the other love lock locations in London on the same day here are... the directions to the next location: Walk past Shakespeare's Globe and Borough Market, past London Bridge, beside HMS Belfast and then City Hall before reaching Tower Bridge.Continue to 4 of 5 below.